PDF

 3.2 Traits of good character

-Making an assessment of an individual’s character is difficult unless you can observe them making the types of decisions described above.
+Making an assessment of an individual’s character can be difficult unless you can observe them making the types of decisions described above.
+Despite the limitations, these observations can be made in various environments, including in virtual and non-professional environments.
 It is therefore helpful to define traits of good character which can more easily be observed and evaluated.

-The six most common traits of good character are [2]:
+The following are common traits of good character [4]:

-1. Trustworthiness: If you are trustworthy, you are honest, loyal, and reliable - you do what you say you’ll do.
-You have the courage to do the right thing, and you don’t deceive, cheat or steal.
+- Trustworthiness: A trustworthy person is honest, transparent, and reliable.
+They do what they say they’ll do.
+They have the courage to do the right thing, and they don’t deceive, misrepresent themselves, cheat, or steal.

 4 Assessing character